Substance Abuse Counselor Ethics, Confidentiality, and Boundaries (Update)

-5. Examine laws and regulations that protect and safeguard confidentiality for clients seeking substance abuse treatment.
+5. Appraise laws and regulations that protect and safeguard confidentiality for clients seeking substance abuse treatment.

-6. Outline the seven fundamental steps of decision-making for addiction professionals seeking to resolve ethical dilemmas.
+6. Arrange the seven fundamental steps of decision-making for addiction professionals seeking to resolve ethical dilemmas.

 7. Determine how addiction professionals can best maintain personal/professional boundaries as well as competency and integrity.